Microeconomic theory

 She says, “Because you should want to do it.”

 preference over preferences.
-The agent in my model has no preference over outcomes.
-Instead, she prefers some preference relation if she prefers behaving as if she holds that preference (e.g.,
+In addition to having a preference over outcomes, the agent likes a preference if she prefers behaving as if she holds that preference:

 preferring \(x\) to \(y\)is preferred to